james hardie siding

 • Requires expert installers

-Vinyl siding remains the most affordable siding and one of the top economical siding options for Canadian houses.
+Vinyl siding remains the most budget-friendly option for Canadian homes.

 Pros

-• Low cost of vinyl siding (most low-cost siding options)
+• Low cost (among the most affordable siding options)

 • Huge variety of colours & textures